projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 1. First we are going to add the heat sinks to the Raspberry Pi (going forward it will be referred to as the Pi.)

     a.
-As you can see, your Pi comes with 3 heat sinks designed to keep **[INSERT 3 COMPONENTS HEAT SINKS ARE USED ON]** cool.
+As you can see, your Pi comes with 3 heat sinks designed to keep the CPU, RAM, and the USB Controller cool.
 The below picture labels where each heat sink belongs on the Pi.
+    > The USB Controller splits the USB ports to share the same bandwidth and power

     <div class=mdImage align=center>
     <img src="./Raspberry_Pi_setup_images/2_pi_with_sinks.jpg" width="400" height="auto" />